Accelerating multi-cloud adoption through observability and the HashiCorp stack

 Teams can also leverage tags to track the performance of specific workloads, such as those that execute long-running processes.
 And with Datadog’s alerting capabilities, teams can be automatically notified as soon as key cluster metrics, such as CPU utilization or memory usage, reach specified thresholds.
 This enables teams to address performance issues for critical workloads and maintain cluster stability.

 Nomad provides an autoscaler for scaling workloads and clusters horizontally in order to meet real-time demand.
 Teams can leverage the autoscaler's Datadog APM plugin in their autoscaling policies to schedule when to modify resources based on specific metrics captured by Datadog, such as an underlying host's CPU and memory utilization.
 By using Datadog to help make scaling decisions, teams can ensure they always have sufficient resources to support their applications.

-Observability is an essential shared service across runtime, networking, security, and infrastructure.
-Datadog and HashiCorp are working together to promote a smooth transition to the cloud by equipping teams with the appropriate suite of tools for deploying to, securing, and monitoring in the cloud.
+Observability is an essential shared service across infrastructure, security, networking, and application cloud layers.
+Datadog and HashiCorp are working together to promote a smooth transition to the cloud by equipping platform teams with the appropriate suite of tools for deploying to, securing, and monitoring in the cloud.

 Datadog supports this transition by establishing an enterprise-wide monitoring standard, delivering end-to-end visibility across each layer of cloud applications by unifying telemetry data from HashiCorp Terraform, Vault, Consul, and Nomad.
 This enables enterprises to collaborate around a single source of truth, using real-time data to visualize the connections between services and components in the cloud and identify the source of performance issues before they significantly affect users.